top of page

 How to Clean a Rental Room Before Moving Out

-Here’s a step-by-step guide to cleaning a rental room before moving out:
+Here’s a guide on how to clean a rental room before moving out leaving a positive impression on your landlord.

 Before you grab the mop, remove everything you brought into the space.
 That includes furniture, clothes, wall hangings, and any personal items.
 A completely empty room will make it easier to spot dust, stains, and hidden messes.

-Tip: Don’t forget drawers, closets, and under the bed.
+Tip: Don’t forget drawers, wardrobes, and under the bed.
 Landlords often check these spots first.

 Dust Top to Bottom

-Dust settles everywhere light fixtures, ceiling fans, baseboards, and window sills.
+Dust settles everywhere light fixtures, skirting boards, and window sills.
 Work your way from the highest surfaces down so you’re not cleaning twice.

 Deep Clean the Floors